 Kundle Cru has been developing Blame Game during residencies throughout 2019-2021.

-Alessio Motta is an Italian born circus artist living in Stockholm, Sweden.
+Alessio Motta is an Italian born circus artist living in Rotterdam.
 Alessio’s key disciplines are Chinese Pole and Dance-Acro.
 He attended the circus course at Scuola di Cirko Vertigo before studying his degree at DOCH University of Dance and Circus.
 Alessio teaches circus at Sundbyberg Kulturskola, Stockholm and is an experienced workshop leader.
 Working alongside Far From The Norm, he was one of the core company members for Union Black, a hip hop dance and circus project funded by Creative Europe which toured to Sweden, Ireland, France and England.
 Alessio performs internationally and is a member of Rough Connections (RoughCo) as well as a founder member of Kundle Cru.

-Jack Bain is a Dublin based dancer who specialises in hip hop and house.
+Jack Bain is a London based dancer who specialises in hip hop and house.
 He has participated in a number of funded residencies collaborating to develop work and focusing on his dance practice.
 He has worked with Manchester International Festival, Boy Blue Entertainment, Dance2Connect, Kundle Cru and participated in Breakin’ Convention at Sadler’s Wells.

 Liza van Brakel grew up in the Netherlands performing circus from a very young age, she joined the youth circus in her hometown and at that moment fell in love with it.
 Liza studied circus at the University of Arts, Rotterdam where she started to combine her two favourite disciplines, object manipulation and acro-dance.
 The outcome of which was her unique juggling research based on movement and physicality.
 In 2017 Liza graduated from Codarts Circus Arts and has since had the honour to perform at many different events all over the world.
 Her solo show Ain’t No Easy Way Out was nominated for the BNG Circus Prize, 2017 and has been performed at Berlin Circus Festival, ATOLL Festival Karlsruhe, Festival UP Brussel, and at many more international events.
 Liza is also a member of the Gandini Juggling Company and since 2018 has worked with TENT, Monki Business and on Blame Game, co-produced by Crying Out Loud.
 Liza’s work explores new possibilities that lay on the intersection of street-dance and circus.